 - Rehabilitation of emergency evacuation shelters to be more resilient to hazard events and public utilities to sustain long-term economic development;

-- Rehabilitation of health infrastructure including hospitals, dispensaries, and community health clinics to support community needs and decentralisation of care;
+- Rehabilitation of health infrastructure including hospitals, dispensaries, and community health clinics to support community needs and decentralization of care;

 - Community Working Groups with on-the-job learning to local labourers;